 Lastly, there must be public disclosure that the business is operated as a limited partnership by stating so in the company name using “Limited Partnership” or “LP.”

-In a limited liability partnership, all partners have limited liability as to business debts.
+In a limited liability partnership, all partners have limited liability for business debts.
 The business is often required to carry insurance to cover potential personal liability for business debts.
-Limited Liability Partnerships are most often seen where a business offers professional services such as accounting firms, law firms, and doctor’s offices.
+Limited Liability Partnerships are most often seen where a company offers professional services such as accounting firms, law firms, and doctor’s offices.

-Like the limited partnership, the name of the company must indicate that the business is a limited liability partnership by containing “Limited Liability Partnership” or “LLP.”
+Like the limited partnership, the company’s name must indicate that the business is a limited liability partnership by containing “Limited Liability Partnership” or “LLP.”

-Partnership disputes are almost inevitable as two or more people are not always going to agree on everything.
+Partnership disputes are almost inevitable as two or more people will not always agree on everything.
 The most common causes of disputes between partners include:

 Disputes can arise when partners believe the business should operate in different ways and there are no provisions to guide business decisions and who makes them.

 If you have questions about your partnership or need assistance during a dispute, the experienced employment law attorneys at McClanahan Powers, PLLC, can help.
-Our experienced business law attorneys can identify important partnership documents necessary to resolve a dispute.
+In addition, our professional business law attorneys can identify important partnership documents necessary to resolve a dispute.
 Call McClanahan Powers, PLLC at 703-520-1326, or visit our website to schedule your consultation today.